Illustration of three smiling trees with faces, surrounded by small plants.

 1. The Last Life

-Every card begins as something ordinary — an old envelope, a scribbled note, a scrap that’s ready for a second chance.
+Every card begins as something else.
+Maybe an old envelope, a scribbled note, a discarded scrap that’s ready for a second chance.

 2. The Sorting Adventure